syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Parameter Overrides and Sequence Metadata.md

     -   **Description:** Defines a non-random trial sequence structure for task-switching paradigms.
 If this key is present, it overrides the simple `Switch_Rate_Percent`.
     -   **Possible Values:** `"AABB"`, `"ABAB"`, etc.
     -   **Default (if not present):** `"Random"`.
 The client will use `Switch_Rate_Percent` to generate trials.
+#### RSI Distribution Overrides
+These keys are used to document experiments where RSI is randomized on a trial-by-trial basis.
+For PCA compatibility, the main CSV column (RSI) should contain the expected value of this distribution (e.g., 0 for a symmetric range), while this metadata preserves the full experimental design for the viewer or deeper analysis.
 -   **`RSI_distribution`** (String)
     -   **Description:** Specifies the distribution from which the inter-trial interval (ITI/RSI) should be drawn.
 This works in conjunction with `RSI_range` or `RSI_values`.
     -   **Possible Values:** `"fixed"`, `"uniform"`, `"choice"`.